Child murder

-Pedicide, child murder, child manslaughter, or child homicide is the homicide of an individual who is a minor.
+Pedicide, also known as child murder, child manslaughter or child homicide, is the homicide of an individual who is a minor.
+In many legal jurisdictions, it is considered an aggravated form of homicide.
+The age of the victim may constitute an aggravated factor for homicide offenses, or child murder may be a stand-alone criminal offense.

 Punishment by jurisdiction

 United States

-In 2008, there were 1,494 child homicides in the United States.
+In 2008, there were 1,494 pedicides in the United States.
 Of those killed, 1,035 were male and 452 were female.

-Several U.S. states have included child murder to their list of aggravating factors that may make a murder punishable by the death penalty, but the victim’s age under which the crime is a capital crime varies between them.
-In 2011, Texas raised this age from six to ten.
+About half of the states that maintain the death penalty have included pedicide to their list of aggravating factors that may make a murder punishable by death.
+The victim's age under which the crime is a capital crime varies between states.
+The ages are set between 10 and 17, with 12 being the most common age.

-Child manslaughter can result in an aggravated charge in some jurisdictions such as the State of Florida.
+Child manslaughter can result in an aggravated charge in some jurisdictions such as in the State of Florida.

 United Kingdom

 Any murder in the United Kingdom carries a mandatory life sentence.
-In England and Wales, murder of a child involving sexual or sadistic conduct or abduction of the victim can result in a whole life order (i.e. life imprisonment without the possibility of parole) being imposed where the offender is at least 21 years old.
+In England and Wales, pedicides involving sexual or sadistic conduct or abduction of the victim can result in a whole life order (i.e. life imprisonment without the possibility of parole) being imposed where the offender is at least 21 years of age.
 Sentencing guidelines state that where the offender is under 21, the starting point is a minimum term of 30 years.